Owner financed land has both pros and cons for buyers.

-If this credit check will impact your ability to get funding into the future, work with the owner to show other evidence of your ability to pay.
+If this credit check will impact your ability to get funding in the future, work with the owner to show other evidence of your ability to pay.

 You may have a job, money or references that can verify your payment history.

 Poor credit is caused by a variety of factors, and this shouldn’t be the sole reason you cannot access land ownership.